anpham6/android-docs/source/methods/squared.rst

   :param string filename: Name of file with a valid archive extension
   :param options: Object of framework specific functionality to be applied
-  :param string? setting: Name of setting for local storage
+  :param string setting: Name of setting for local storage
-  :param boolean? overwrite: Will not merge previously saved settings with *options*
+  :param boolean overwrite: Will not merge previously saved settings with *options*
-  :type options: |FileActionOptions|?
+  :type options: |FileActionOptions|
   :returns: Server response of requested action
   :rtype: |ResponseData|